paizhangliu/ffmpeg_concat/README.md

 ./concat.sh [path_with_mp4_files]
 ```

+You can simply drag the folder into terminal to acquire the path you need.

+You can also run the script without supplying any argument.
+In this case, the script will concat videos from the current folder.

 **Warning:**

 Path that contains whitespace or other funky characters will NOT WORK and might damage your data.

+A workaround is to move this script inside the folder and run it without any argument.

-*I accidentally removed a precious video file when writing this script.*
+*I accidentally permanently deleted a precious video file when writing this script.*